ma-ha/lowcode-data-app/app/README.md

 The web GUI supports CSV data upload, if this is enabled for the entity (checkbox).

+### Import Apps, Entity Models and State Models from Marketplace

+Just select your scope, open "Marketplace" and click the App or State Model to inspect the details.
+Click the "Check import" link to check all dependencies and if everything is OK, click the "Import" link to add the models to your scope.

 # Entity / Document Model

 ![sceenshot](doc/locode.png)